katerebekah/csharp-dotnet-milestones/1-foundations/resources/FND_SETUP/virtualbox-setup.md

 5. Click "Import"

 ### First Windows Boot
-The tVM should appear in your Left Pane named, "NSS E2".
+The VM should appear in your Left Pane named, "NSS E2".

 1. Select the VM named "NSS E2" and click start.
 2. Once booted up, click anywhere on the screen and enter `change_me_now` as the password.